e-schultz/ngcourse-next/handout/02-toolchain/06_Chrome.md

 ## Chrome

 Chrome is the web browser from Google.
-We will be using it for this course because of it's cutting-edge JavaScript engine and excellent debugging tools.
+We will be using it for this course because of its cutting-edge JavaScript engine and excellent debugging tools.

-Code written with AngularJS should work on any modern web browser however (Firefox, IE9+, Chrome, Safari).
+Code written with AngularJS should work on any modern web browser (Firefox, IE9+, Chrome, Safari).